Anatolie Nosatîi: Minister of Defence

 He was appointed on 6 August 2021 as part of the Gavrilița Cabinet.
 On 6 August, Nosatii was introduced by President Maia Sandu and Premier Natalia Gavrilița to the command of the Moldovan National Army.
 Nosatii met a couple of weeks later with his Ukrainian counterpart Andriy Taran in Kyiv on Ukrainian Independence Day to strengthen his country's cooperation with that the Ukrainian Armed Forces.

 Personal life

-He speaks four languages: Romanian, English, Russian, and the French.
+He speaks four languages: Romanian, English, Russian, and French.
 He has been awarded the Orders of Loyalty to the Motherland, the United Nations Medal, and the Bronze Star Medal.